A published folklorist, Pollyanna enjoys writing about hidden histories, folk customs, and things that go bump in the night.

 It remains there to this day.
 Staff, and family who dwell there still, know precisely where it remains.
 Although rumours point to it being located behind a wooden panel in one of the Hall's numerous bedrooms, none will ever give its secret away.

-Chilton Cantello, Somerset
+Chilton Cantello in Somerset

 On a high shelf in the hallway of Higher Farm sits a rather grim ornament; a human skull facing the doorway.
 It is said to belong to Theophilus Brome, who passed away in 1670 aged sixty-nine.
-He himself requested that his head be placed here, and the account from "..." states that; The History and Antiquities of the County of Somerset
+He himself requested that his head be placed here, and the account from "The History and Antiquities of the County of Somerset..." states that;

 "There is a tradition in this parish that the person here interred requested that his head might be taken off before his burial and preserved at the farmhouse near the church, where a head, chop-fallen enough, is still shown, which the tenants of the house have often endeavoured to commit to the bowels of the earth, but have a often been deterred by horrid noises portentive of sad displeasure; and about twenty years since (which was perhaps the last attempt), the sexton, in digging a place for the skull's repository, broke the spade into two pieces, and uttered a solemn asserveration never more to attempt an act so evidently repugnant to the quiet of Brome's head."

-It would appear that the author's rambling sentences are mirrored in the full title of the source book, but it makes for a fascinating read and good addition to any folklorist's library!
+It would appear that the author's rambling sentences are mirrored in the full title of the sourcebook, but it makes for a fascinating read and good addition to any folklorist's library!

 Why would anyone want their head cut off and stored in a farmhouse?
 The local lore around this is that Theophilus Brome fought in the English Civil War (1642–1651) in support of Oliver Cromwell as one of the "Round Heads".
 After driving the Royalists to defeat, the Parliamentarians had King Charles I was executed, and Britain was set to be ruled instead by a government.
-Things didn't quite go to plan, and after Cromwell's death there was a restoration of the monarchy.
+Things didn't quite go to plan, and after Cromwell's death, there was a restoration of the monarchy.